 Gajala Mandapa & Gudila Kola

-Gajala Mandapa & Gudila Kola, Hampi – Echoes of Royal Processions 🔆
+🔆Gajala Mandapa & Gudila Kola, Hampi – A Hidden Temple Most Travelers Miss 🔆

 Gajala Mandapa and Gudila Kola stand close to each other in Hampi, offering a glimpse into the ceremonial and utilitarian side of the Vijayanagara capital.
 These structures may not be as grand as Hampi’s famous temples, but they quietly reveal how royal processions and public life once flowed through the city.